This article discusses the many wonderful things to do in Solvang, the Danish Capital of the United States.

 Storks in Rooftops

 In Denmark, storks are a symbol of happiness and good luck.
-Also, they are associated with babies thanks to a story written by Hans Christian Andersen.
+In addition, they are associated with babies thanks to a story written by Hans Christian Andersen.

 This beloved bird is celebrated on the roofs of Solvang.
-You are going to find many wooden and metal replicas.
+You are going to find many wooden and metals replicas.
 Look up so you can spot them.

 Hans Christian Andersen Statue